Sumittecorb/hyper-pay-next/README.md

 ## Payment with new card

-* we do payment with new card and also with saved card list
+* We do payment with new card and also with saved card list
-* if we do payment with add new card then pls check code of root file app.tsx all instruction are there.
+* If we do payment with add new card then pls check code of root file app.tsx all instruction are there.

 ## saved card payment

-* when we do payment with save card then the process is same
+* When we do payment with save card then the process is same
-* firstly genrate checkout id from select card
+* Firstly genrate checkout id from select card
-* then behalf of that render the card widget where we enter only cvv no.
+* Then behalf of that render the card widget where we enter only cvv no.
-* and then process is same as
+* And then process is same as

 ### Frameworks